 Jamming out in Akaroa, New Zealand, February 2014.
 Photo by Joshua Dean West.

 I have been exploring wild places and producing stock images for more than twenty years.
 Publications include the Associated Press, Alaska Magazine, United States Postal Service ("International Polar Year" commemorative stamp sheet), Anchorage Daily News, Minneapolis Star Tribune, Lake Country Journal Magazine, Alaska Dispatch News and Minnesota Conservation Volunteer Magazine.
 Currently, I reside at the Eagle River Nature Center in Chugach State Park, Alaska, and travel frequently.
-Recent ventures include Southeast Asia, India, New Zealand, Australia, and Cuba.
+Recent ventures include Southeast Asia, India, New Zealand, Australia, Iceland, and Cuba.
 In addition to creating images, I am a published author.
 I also lead photography groups, teach classes, and enjoy public speaking and sharing my travel adventures through photographic presentations.

 Growing up in the lakes area of northern Minnesota, I developed a connection with the natural world at a young age.
 The camera didn’t find me until my 25th year, however, after moving to Alaska to pursue what would be a short-lived career in human services upon earning a Bachelor of Arts degree in psychology.
 That same year, I received a camera for Christmas; it was a gift that would ultimately change my life.
 I gradually resigned myself from the career I had studied so diligently for and declined a desirable and lucrative opportunity to instead pursue a new purpose.
 That was a decision that I have never regretted and as a result, my life has been filled with a wealth of experiences, adventure, and subsequently, gratitude.